 The shortest and most direct route up to Peak Lenana, this route was once one of the most popular but has been hit by tourism due to the construction of a new road from the park gate up to the highway.
-While it may not be the most scenic hiking up day 1 on this road, this hike is the cheapest option, as you can connect the hike with a Matatu rather than booking a private car or taxi.
+While it may not be the most scenic hiking up day 1 on this road, this hike is the cheapest option.
 It is more challenging than other routes, in particular, a steep section near the vertical bog, and getting from McKinders up to Peak Lenana is extremely steep.
 Start from Naro Moru to get to the park gate to start your hike.
 Camp at the Ranger Stations next to Met Station and McKinders for your nights on the mountain.

 This very scenic route is more gradual and a little longer than Naro Moru, going through a beautiful valley to the back side of Mount Kenya which comes with the best views of the mountain.
 It is the best hike for those who are not as experienced with high altitude mountains.
-Start this hike from Nanyuki, where you must get a taxi, moto-taxi, or private car to take you to the park gate to start your hike (and pick you up when finished).
+This hike originates from Nanyuki.
+Hire a taxi, moto-taxi, or private car to from Nanyuku to the park gate to start the hike (and schedule a pick up when finished!).
 Camp at the Ranger Stations next to Old Moses camp and Shipton’s camp for your nights on the mountain.

 This route begins from Chogoria town and is longer than the other common routes.
 The route begins 32km from the park gate, so commonly a 4×4 car hire is arranged.
-From the gate, you walk through a forest with lots of fauna and animals, with the possibility of seeing elephants and leopards.
+From the gate, walk through a forest with lots of fauna and animals, with the possibility of seeing elephants and leopards.
 This hike is typically completed in 5 days and is considered by some the most scenic of all routes up Mount Kenya.